amitramon/estwrapper/README.md

 However, in short, this is what one needs to do:

 1. Locate the files `estseek.cgi`, `estseek.conf`, `estseek.help`, `estseek.tmpl`
-   and `estseek.top`, and copy them to your CGI director;
+   and `estseek.top`, and copy them to your CGI directory;
 2. Edit `estseek.conf`, and modify the `indexname` variable to point to your index database directory.
 This should be a directory named `est_db`, located under the directory specified by the